Coffee consumption and type 2 diabetesPrint this page

 Coffee and risk of type 2 diabetes

-In 2002, a Dutch cohort study of 17,111 adults identified 306 new cases of type 2 diabetes and showed that those subjects drinking at least 7 cups of coffee per day were half as likely to develop type 2 diabetes5.
+One of the earlier studies into associations between coffee consumption and type 2 diabetes was a 2002 Dutch cohort study of 17,111 adults, which showed that those subjects drinking at least 7 cups of coffee per day were half as likely to develop type 2 diabetes5.
 This association was statistically significant.
-Since then, more than a dozen other studies have confirmed this finding in other populations.
+Since then, many other studies have confirmed this finding in other populations.

-The combined data showed a statistically significant negative association between coffee consumption and subsequent risk of type 2 diabetes.
-Every additional cup of coffee, up to 6-8 cups per day, was associated with a 5-10% lower risk of developing type 2 diabetes.
-Drinking 3-4 cups of coffee per day was associated with an approximate 25% lower risk of developing type 2 diabetes compared to consuming none or less than 2 cups per day.
+A 2009 systematic review with a meta-analysis of 457,922 individuals and 21,897 newly-diagnosed cases of type 2 diabetes from eight different countries considered a dose response effect6.
+The study showed a statistically significant negative association between coffee consumption and subsequent risk of type 2 diabetes, and the dose response analysis concluded that every additional cup of coffee, up to 6-8 cups per day, was associated with a 5-10% lower risk of developing type 2 diabetes.
+Drinking 3-4 cups of coffee per day was associated with an approximate 25% lower risk of developing type 2 diabetes, compared to consuming none or less than 2 cups per day.

-Taking the meta-analysis with its included studies6 and these recent ones together, almost all reported a statistically significant negative association for coffee consumption and type 2 diabetes.
-This similar observation in different populations, plus the dose response relation (lower incidence at higher consumption), are strong indications for a true association between consumption of coffee and the lower incidence of type 2 diabetes, with every additional cup of coffee, up to 6-8 cups per day, being associated with a 5-10% lower risk of developing type 2 diabetes6.
+Taking all the research together, almost all studies reported a statistically significant negative association for coffee consumption and type 2 diabetes.
+This similar observation in different populations, plus the dose response relation (lower incidence at higher consumption), are strong indications for a true association between consumption of coffee and the lower incidence of type 2 diabetes, with every additional cup of coffee, up to 6-8 cups per day, being associated with a 5-10% lower risk of developing type 2 diabetes6,19,20.

 This information is intended for Healthcare professional audiences.